Rheumatoid arthritis medications: Dangerous during pregnancy?

 Some rheumatoid arthritis medications may harm your unborn child.
 Which should you avoid during pregnancy?By Mayo Clinic Staff

-Many types of rheumatoid arthritis medications can harm your unborn child during pregnancy.
+Many types of rheumatoid arthritis medications can harm your developing child during pregnancy.
 Talk to your doctor before you become pregnant, because it's best to avoid certain rheumatoid arthritis medications for several months before conception.

 Rheumatoid arthritis occurs when your body's immune system mistakenly begins to attack the tissues around your joints.
 Many rheumatoid arthritis medications work by suppressing your immune system.
 Other commonly prescribed drugs control inflammation.

-The timing of when the drugs are taken within the pregnancy can also be important.
+The timing of when the drugs are taken within the pregnancy also can be important.
 For example, some medications may cause problems only in the third trimester, while others should be avoided completely.

 Rheumatoid arthritis medications to avoid during pregnancy and breast-feeding include: